 The New Referral Request asks you to list the current medical diagnoses that currently limit the patient's ability to independently perform Activities of Daily Living , prepare meals, and manage medications.
 The form also asks you if your patient is medically stable and the date of your patient's last visit to you.
 You need to have seen your patient within the last 90 days of your filling out this form.

 What you are attesting to by signing Section C of the Request For Referral Form is that the information that you've filled out in sections A, B and C of the form is accurate for your patient.
 Your dated signature also authorizes Liberty Healthcare of North Carolina to conduct a PCS eligibility requirement.

 What You're Attesting To On A Request For Additional Hours

-If you feel that it's a medical necessity that your patient needs to receive more than 80 hours per month of hands-on assistance by a paraprofessional aide, then you would complete Section E of the DMA 3051 form.
+If you feel that it's a medical necessity that your patient needs to receive more than 80 hours per month of hands-on assistance by a paraprofessional aide, then you would complete the Optional Attestation Section of the DMA 3051 form.